ProtenusInc/spring-code-challenge/README.md

  * View a patient by medical record number

 #### 3. Create a Patient Projection
-Create a patient projection which consists of:
+Create a REST projection for patients which consists of:

  * Id
  * Medical record number